nanvel/blog/2023/01/domain-driven-design.md

 > Really powerful domain models evolve over time, and even the most experienced modelers find that they gain their best ideas after the initial releases of the system.
 >
 > Martin Fowler

+Can be divided into two parts:

+- strategic design
+- tactiacal design

 When complexity gets out o hand, developers can no longer understand the software well enough to change or extend it easily and safely.